 Meet Matt, When he’s not building atmosphere with art exhibits and fitting your specs, you’ll find him with a camera in his hands, capturing Brighton on film.
-We caught up with Matt to find out what makes him tick, and put him in front of the camera for a change!
+We caught up with Matt to find out what makes him tick (before COVID-19 descended on us!), and put him in front of the camera for a change!

 How did you find yourself working at Ollie Quinn?